 An investment in the Notes involves a high level of risk.
 The principal risk factors that may affect the ability of the Issuer to fulfil its obligations under the Notes are described in more detail in the section "Risk Factors" appended to this Presentation.
 Factors possibly affecting the investment decision are also discussed elsewhere in this Presentation.
-Several factors could cause the actual results, performance or achievements of the Group to be materially different from any future results, performance or achievements and information in this Presentation, including, among others, risk or uncertainties associated with the Group's business, segments, developments, growth, management, financing and market acceptance, and, more generally, general economic and business conditions, changes in domestic and foreign laws and regulations, taxes, changes in competition and pricing environments, fluctuations in currency exchange rate and interest rates and other factors.
-By attending a meeting where this Presentation is presented or by reading this Presentation, you acknowledge that you will be solely responsible for and rely on your own assessment of the market and the market position of the Group and that you will conduct your own analysis and be solely responsible for forming your own view of the potential future performance of the Group, its business and the Notes and other securities.
-The content of this Presentation is not to be construed as legal, credit, business, investment or tax advice.
+Several factors could cause the actual results, performance or achievements of the Group to be materially different from any future results, performance or achievements that may be expressed or implied by statements and information in this Presentation, including, among others, risk or uncertainties associated with the Group's business, segments, developments, growth, management, financing and market acceptance, and, more generally, general economic and business conditions, changes in domestic and foreign laws and regulations, taxes, changes in competition and pricing is presented or by reading this Presentation, you acknowledge that you will be solely responsible for and rely on your own assessment of the market and the market position of the Group and that you will conduct your own analysis and be solely responsible for forming your own view of the potential future performance of the Group, its business, investment and tax advice.
 Each recipient should consult with its own legal, credit, business, investment and tax advice.
 Each potential investor in the Notes must determine the suitability of that investment in light of its own circumstances.